vitoriapacela/vitoriapacela.github.io/_pages/about.md

 News
 ======
+### 2024
-March 2024: Presenting a poster at CLeaR about our paper "On the Identifiability of Quantized Factors"!
+Apr: Presenting a poster at CLeaR about our paper "On the Identifiability of Quantized Factors"!

+Mar: I was awarded Mila's EDI Excellence Scholarship.

+Feb: Attended RIIAA in Quito, Ecuador.

 ___